 Relief might finally be at hand for the thousands of leaseholders plagued by some of the inherent injustices of this particular form of homeownership, according to a story in the Daily Mail last week.

-We have often reported on the problems facing many leaseholders – resting with our story on the 28th of August 2020 that offered a glimmer of hope following the publication of an in-depth study and preliminary recommendation by the Law Commission.
+We have often reported on the problems facing many leaseholders – There is a glimmer of hope following the publication of an in-depth study and preliminary recommendation by the Law Commission.

 Those issues centred around homeowners mired in a scandalous doubling of ground rents in precious few years or extortionate charges simply to extend the lease, resulting in many homes proving practically impossible to sell on.